What types of Veterans' education benefits are available at NPC?

 Do I need to verify my attendance to the VA?

-Students using Chapters 30, 1606 and 1607 must verify their attendance to the VA on the last day of each month.
+Students using Chapters 30 and 1606 must verify attendance to the VA on the last day of each month.
 Your payment for that month will not be released until you have verified your attendance.
 Attendance can be verified online or by phone 1-877-823-2378.
 Students using Dependents Education Assistance (Chapter 35) or Post 9/11 GI Bill® (Chapter 33) are NOT required to verify monthly attendance.

 Does the GI Bill® pay the school directly for my tuition costs?